-Thirty-four percent of these redds were found in the Simcoe Creek watershed the largest tributary and the remaining 66 percent were found in the mainstem and smaller tributaries such as the North Fork Toppenish Creek and Willy Dick Creek.
+27 percent of these redds were found in the Simcoe Creek watershed the largest tributary and the remaining 73 percent were found in the main stem and smaller tributaries such as the North Fork Toppenish Creek and Willy Dick Creek.
+Typically, One third of the steelhead redds in the Toppenish Watershed are found in the Simcoe Creek sub-watershed (Figure 6).

-Figure 8.
-The Location of steelhead redds in the Toppenish Creek watershed in 2014.
+Figure 6.
+The Location of steelhead redds in the Toppenish Creek watershed in 2015.